solita/solita.github.com/_posts/2023-01-03-xtdb-phoenix.md

 In this post, we covered a simple Phoenix LiveView component that conveniently reflects our database.
-In my opinion, this is a very handy way to develop many types of web applications without the need for cumbersome single-page applications.
+In my opinion, this is a very handy way to develop many types of web applications without the need for cumbersome single-page applications and REST APIs for them.
 Many web developers have found a new appreciation for server-side rendering.
 See my earlier post about [Ripley](https://dev.solita.fi/2020/06/01/rethinking-the-frontend.html) which implements a similar approach for Clojure.

 There's no denying the popularity of relational databases and SQL, but I think many applications will benefit from an approach that provides a more convenient programming model for developers.